 To say that the proposal had surprised Neji would be an understatement.
 Unbidden shock adorned his face in place of his customary expressionless mask.
 His mind wound circles around itself in a spell of disbelief and confusion.
 His uncle couldn't be serious?

 One hard look at the genuine expression gracing Hiashi's features told him that he was.

 So, why hadn't he agreed yet?

 It wasn't a difficult choice to make.
 "Just to clarify: what you're saying is that if I marry within six weeks, you'll give me your word that my children won't be subjected to the clan's Juinjutsu?"

 "Well…you'd also be required to impregnate your wife within a year of marriage for the oath to remain valid.
 But I don't think even you would find that too challenging."
 Hiashi grinned, his gaze was teasing.
 Neji scowled in response, dignifying Hiashi with his most fearsome glare.

 How could he not consider that quip an insult?

-"So, do we have a deal?" his uncle probed as he extended his hand with an expression that manifested sincerity and a tinge of desperation.
+"So, do we have a deal?" his uncle probed as he extended his hand.
+Hiashi's expression was sincerity and desperation personified.

 Seeing no reason to decline such an offer, Neji held his hand and shook it – setting the agreement in stone.